Third Pillar

 Knowing that the modern young adult woman needs significant support to discern and then prepare to enter religious life, Friends of the Bridegroom help her to feel supported and cared for as she seeks to follow the Bridegroom.
 This means doing what you can, in your area to help connect and form a network of people to support and accompany young women in discernment.

-Knowing that young women will need someone with her on the journey, it is helpful to have a sense of where you can direct her.
-We recommend creating a list of people you trust in your area to serve as spiritual directors and mentors to these women.
-There is no “one size fits all” for this pillar.
-Every woman has unique needs, and every community has unique resources.
-Some women likely need basic formation in cultivating a life of prayer.
-They would be well-served by a mentor willing to accompany her through this stage of discipleship.
-Others may have an established life of prayer and need support in a later stage of discernment.
-They would likely be well-served by a spiritual director who has the formation necessary to guide her through the process.
+Ever woman’s needs in the area of accompaniment are unique.
+Some women need basic formation in cultivating a life of prayer and would be well-served by a mentor willing to accompany her through this stage of discipleship.
+Others may have an established life of prayer and need support in a later stage of discernment from a well-formed spiritual director.
 It is helpful to have a sense of men and women that fall somewhere along that spectrum, from mentors in discipleship to trained spiritual directors.
+Then your cohort can serve as a bridge between a woman searching for accompaniment and a mentor with the capacity to walk with her.

 Additional Resources